akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

   // Returns undefined instead of throwing an error as zipCode is not available in the object

 - The sort() method converts elements of an array into strings and sorts them in place based on their values in the UTF-16 encoding.

   - Strings are compared lexicographically which means they are compared character by character.
-For example, "Apples" is less than "Bananas" because "A" comes before "B" in the alphabet
+For example, "Apples" is less than "Bananas" because "A" comes before "B" in the alphabet.

+  - The reason why this example is returning numbers is because the sort() method is expecting a number to be returned.
+If you return a negative number, the first item is sorted before the second item

+  - It should return a number where: - A negative value indicates that a should come before b. - A positive value indicates that a should come after b. - Zero or NaN indicates that a and b are considered equal.
+    To memorize this, remember that (a, b) => a - b sorts numbers in ascending order.

+If omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.

+- The find() method retrieves the first element within an array that fulfills the conditions specified in the provided callback function.
+If no element satisfies the condition, the method returns undefined.

+- ?. -- optional chaining operator

+- play() is a method from the web audio API for playing an mp3 file.
+- pause() is a method of the Web Audio API for pausing music files.